South Square London Chambers

 Continue reading

 With so much high-value work going on, getting a work/life balance is what one member says is the dream come true: “At South Square it can sometimes be hard to maintain this, as there are always crunch times before hearings and deadlines.
 However, you are in control and can take on as much work as you can manage.
 It’s a personal choice.”
+Whilst “work-life balance at a high flying set is always going to be a challenge”, “chambers do respect your availability as long as you are open about it.
+It is always a conversation with the clerks and other members of chambers.”
 The good thing about being in court less often — one insider tells us roughly once a month — means there is more time to work on cases at your own pace.
 When led, this is more difficult as you will be following your lead’s timeline.
 One junior tenant does tell us, however, “I go on holiday whenever I want for as long as I want”.
 Nice!
-Clerks are described as “fantastic” along with the hard-working support staff, including 24-hour third party IT support, who are there to assist with anything.
-Whilst acknowledging that “you have to be prepared to give up evenings and weekends now and again”, one junior tells us: “I definitely don’t get beasted by my clerks/leaders the way some other baby juniors [at other commercial sets] do.”
+Whilst rookies do have to be “prepared to give up evenings and weekends now and again”, a junior tells us: “I definitely don’t get beasted by my clerks/leaders the way some other baby juniors [at other commercial sets] do.”

 For those looking to apply for pupillage at South Square, they will need to make their application through Pupillage Gateway.
 Like most chambers, there are two rounds of interviews.
 Those invited to the first round, taking place in front of junior barristers, will face questions on their application form as well as debate-style quick fire questioning.
 For those who make it through to the second round, the interview is more extensive and takes place in front of a panel of more senior tenants including silks.
 The interview places more focus on a legal problem that you will be given before coming into the interview.
-Those lucky enough to get pupillage will receive an award of £75,000.
+Those lucky enough to get pupillage will receive a healthy award of £80,000.

 Pupillage at South Square is all about learning.
 There is a non-practising second six because, as one former pupil explains, “much of the law we do is techy and complicated and you definitely need that year to get to grips with how it all works before being let loose as a tenant”.
 Fret not, however, while pupils are not on their feet in court at any point, they get loads of practice with drafting work and opinion writing as well as the opportunity to sharpen their verbal skills with some “really useful” in-house advocacy exercises.
 Pupils change supervisor every six to eight weeks so as to gain from a wide range of expertise.
 They also “sit with a mentor for the first few months which means you’re not just left on your own and there’s always someone to talk things through with”.
 All of this means come tenancy, “you’re fully prepared to hit the real world running”.